-Wevorce.com did not include child support in its figures for the average cost of divorce, because many of those costs would have been paid anyway if the spouses had remained married.
-Cunningham acknowledged, however, that living apart can be expensive when shuttling children between two homes.
-“Kids need to have two sets of everything, so it’s another unintended cost of divorce,” he said.
+Wevorce did not include child support in its figures for the average cost of divorce, because many of those costs would have been paid anyway if the spouses had remained married.
+Cunningham acknowledges, however, that living apart can be expensive when shuttling children between two homes.
+“Kids need to have two sets of everything, so it’s another unintended cost of divorce,” he says.

 In some divorces, a cost of living agreement clause is included in the divorce decree to ensure the children’s financial needs as they get older.
 In addition, insurance is considered so that the children can be financially supported if one parent dies.
-“Your settlement should spell out who will pay for common expenses that may not be included in the state’s formula, such as health insurance for the children, medical expenses and deductibles, therapy or substance abuse treatment and special school expenses, such as sports uniforms and equipment and activity fees,” Wall said.
+“Your settlement should spell out who will pay for common expenses that may not be included in the state’s formula,” says Wall, “such as health insurance for the children, medical expenses and deductibles, therapy or substance abuse treatment and special school expenses, such as sports uniforms and equipment and activity fees.”

 The American Bar Association (ABA) has no official position on divorce mediation, but Gregg Herman, the chair of the Family Law committee said that the ABA considers mediation a conducive way to resolve family disputes and reach settlement, especially in cases involving children.
 However, Herman advises that, even with mediation, people should consult an attorney.
 And divorcing couples with complications like business valuation or complex custody issues should choose mediators who are attorneys.

-Heicklen acknowledged most couples often take 20 hoursof mediation to reach a settlement, at a cost of about $10,000.
-Still, whether a couple spends $5,000 to $10,000 in mediation, they’re still saving between $80,000 to $85,000 in legal fees, Heicklen said.
+Heicklen acknowledges most couples often take 20 hours of mediation to reach a settlement, at a cost of about $10,000.
+Still, whether a couple spends $5,000 to $10,000 in mediation, they’re still saving between $80,000 to $85,000 in legal fees, he says.
 That money can, instead, be part of the settlement agreement, letting the couple walk away in better financial shape than if they had battled in a courtroom.

-One of the biggest financial issues today is the drop in the real estate market, Wall said.
-In San Diego, California, for example, “The house value is all over the map, but usually in the $600,000 to $750,000 range,” she said.
+One of the biggest financial issues today is the drop in the real estate market, according to Wall.
+In San Diego, California, for example, “the house value is all over the map, but usually in the $600,000 to $750,000 range,” she explains.
 “A house worth $900,000 two years ago is not sellable today.
-There is very little equity in the home, after sales costs, even if it can be sold,” she said.
+There is very little equity in the home, after sales costs, even if it can be sold.”

 Some couples agree to have one spouse refinance the mortgage, which can get expensive depending on the state.
-The national refinancing costs average is between $2,000 and $3,000, which includes taxes, insurance and interest.
+The national refinancing cost, on average, is between $2,000 and $3,000, which includes taxes, insurance, and interest.
 But in some states, like Florida, the cost is several thousand dollars higher.

 BUYING OUT A SPOUSE